Money to learn for 16 - 19 year olds

-If you’re aged between 16 and 19 years and think you might struggle with the costs for full-time education or training you may be elibible for a bursary from a college.
+If you’re aged between 16 and 19 years and think you might struggle with the costs for full-time further education or training you may be elibible for a bursary from a college.

 Students most in need will be eligible to receive a bursary of £1,200 a year.
 This group includes:

-- disabled young people who receive Employment Support Allowance and Disability Living Allowance
+- disabled young people who receive Employment Support Allowance and either Disability Living Allowance or Personal Independence Payment.

 Other students facing genuine financial difficulties may be awarded a bursary at the discretion of their school, college or training provider.

 To be eligible for the Bursary, you must be:

 - Aged 16-18 on 31st August of the year study commences